zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 * "NS Set" - Name servers names to be looked up.

-### Test procedure
+### Procedures

-1. If *NS Set* is empty then output an empty set and exit these test procedures.
+1. If *NS Set* is empty then output an empty set and exit these procedures.

 2. Create a set of name servers where each unique name server name in *NS Set* is linked to an empty set of IP addresses ("Name Servers").